game-tv/wapi-core/README.md

 new YourAPI().init();
 ```
-3. Create a main.json in a folder called "config"
+3. Create a folder called "config" in your project root and put a file called "main.json" into that with the following contents
 ```json
 {
 	"host": "127.0.0.1",